In comics project on January 16, 2012 at 1:19 am

 You can order a box set of the comics online, find them at a bunch of local stores (like Powell’s City of Books and Floating World Comics), or pick up single issues from Multnomah County Library.

 Read more about the Oregon History Comics project and see some photos and illustrations here on my comics page.

 In book project on January 16, 2012 at 1:00 am

 Half of Americans aren’t married—so it’s high time to step back and figure out what’s working and what’s broken about the way we live and love.
-Sex From Scratch: Rules for Relationships from People Who Make Their Own Rules will be a book of smart relationship advice from people who’ve spent their lives learning the ins-and-outs of queer, feminist, and nonmongamous relationships the hard way.
+Sex From Scratch: Make Your Own Relationship Rules will be a book of smart relationship advice from people who’ve spent their lives learning the ins-and-outs of queer, feminist, and nonmongamous relationships the hard way.

 In writing clips on January 12, 2012 at 1:00 am

 Good news, the book I edited for cartoonist Matt Bors just received a great review in Publisher’s Weekly.

 I’ve also written a couple big pieces recently.
 I received a reproductive reporting project grant from the Quixote Foundation to write about the grassroots revolution in teen sex-ed.
 The final piece, “The Empowerment Cure,” was jointly published by the Portland Mercury and Bitch.